How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Methodology

 where $\Delta \alpha \equiv \alpha_{\rm th} - \alpha_{\rm obs}$, and $\mathrm{Cov}^{-1}$ is the inverse of the covariance matrix.
 The total $\chi^2$ for independent datasets is given by the sum of individual contributions:

 This statistical estimator provides a robust tool for evaluating the consistency between datasets and their compatibility within the parameter space of a given theoretical model.
 By examining the best-fit values and associated uncertainties, one can reveal potential discrepancies that may point to systematic errors, dataset tensions, or the need to review the underlying cosmological framework.
-To assess which theoretical scenario is the most favored by the data, it is needed to introduce a model comparison criterion~\cite{Liddle:2007fy}.
-Here, we employ two complementary criteria to evaluate the model performance: the simple difference $\Delta \chi^2=\chi_{\Lambda \rm{CDM}}^2 - \chi^2_{i}$ which compares the best-fit $\chi^2$ values; and the Bayes factor $\mathcal{B}_{\Lambda {\rm{CDM}},\; i} = \ln{({\mathcal{Z}_{\Lambda \rm{CDM}}} /\mathcal{Z}_{i })}$, which is computed using \texttt{dynesty} \cite{Speagle_2020}, a dynamic nested sampling package for estimating Bayesian posteriors and evidence incorporated into \texttt{SimpleMC}\footnote{\href{https://github.com/ja-vazquez/SimpleMC?tab=readme-ov-file}{SimpleMC GitHub}}~\cite{BOSS:2014hhw}, a package for the estimation of cosmological parameters and the comparison of the model using Bayesian inference, optimization and machine learning algorithms. $\Delta \chi ^2$ quantifies the relative goodness-of-fit, while $\Delta\ln{\mathcal{Z}}$ naturally penalizes the added complexity and parameter uncertainty.
+To assess which theoretical scenario is the most favored by the data, it is necessary to introduce a model comparison criterion~\cite{Liddle:2007fy}.
+Here, we employ two complementary criteria to evaluate the model performance: the p-value criteria based on the simple difference $\Delta \chi^2=\chi_{\Lambda \rm{CDM}}^2 - \chi^2_{i}$ and the corresponding extra degrees of freedom (dof) for the respective models; and the Bayes factor $\mathcal{B}_{\Lambda {\rm{CDM}},\; i} = \ln{({\mathcal{Z}_{\Lambda \rm{CDM}}} /\mathcal{Z}_{i })}$, which is computed using \texttt{dynesty} \cite{Speagle_2020}, a dynamic nested sampling package to estimate Bayesian posteriors and evidence incorporated into \texttt{SimpleMC}\footnote{\href{https://github.com/ja-vazquez/SimpleMC?tab=readme-ov-file}{SimpleMC GitHub}}~\cite{BOSS:2014hhw}, a package for the estimation of cosmological parameters and the comparison of the model using Bayesian inference, optimization, and machine learning algorithms.
+The p-value quantifies the relative goodness-of-fit, while $\Delta\ln{\mathcal{Z}}$ naturally penalizes the added complexity and uncertainty of the parameters.
 Both metrics are reported in Table \ref{tab:aic}.
-The Bayes factor is interpreted using Jeffreys’ scale, whereas the $\Delta\chi^2$ values are included as reference indicators of fit improvement.
+The Bayes factor is interpreted using the Jeffreys’ scale, while the p-values are calculated using \texttt{Scipy.stats} for different scenarios.